avolkov/2017-11-14-3d-printing/main_script.rst

 Or How I spent this spring, summer, autumn and the stupid thing is still going
 ------------------------------------------------------------------------------

+Hello I'm Alex Volkov and I spent a good chunk of summer building this machine, and now I'm gonna show you how to do it as well.
+So your summers can be as fun as mine!

-So the story started some time ago where I was looking to get into 3D printing, and I've been mercilessly exploiting/taking care of hacklab 3d printers, where I printer a phone car holder and a tabled holder (do you see a pattern here?)
+So the story started some time ago where I was looking to get into 3D printing, and I've been mercilessly exploiting/taking care of hacklab 3d printers, where I printed a phone car holder and a tabled holder (do you see a pattern here?)

-3D printing workflow consists of getting any CAD design, converting it into a set of triangular meshes -- STL file, that converting that STL file into extruder movement commands that can be executed by a printer.
+Once you get a 3D printer, the workflow consists of getting any CAD design, converting it  into a set of triangular meshes -- an STL file, then converting that STL file into extruder movement commands that are executed by your printer.

-Think if using OpenOffice to write a document, then converting it to a PS file that gets sent to a printer to be executed.
+Think if using OpenOffice to write a document, then converting it to a PS file that gets sent to a printer that converts ps file into laser movements on paper.

-In this talk I'm going to the opposite way, and at first show all the parts that make up a 3d printer, then the firmware that runs it, software that communicates with the said firmware, slicers that transform STL files into GCODE and finally CAD software that creates 3d objects.
+In this talk I'm going to show all the parts that make up a 3d printer,  how to set up Marlin firmware, software that communicates with the said firmware, slicers and CAD

-I've been following Thomas Salandeerer channel toms3d on youtube, and at some point in february there was a featured series on how to build a 3D printer from scratch.
+I've been following Thomas Salandeerer channel toms3d on youtube, and at some point in February there was a featured series on how to build a 3D printer from scratch.
 So I thought to myself, why not?

+SLIDE #2
 TOM'S Guide
 ===========